 104. Club Activities and Camperaft.
-(2) I, II.

-Miss Hooper
+(2) Either half-year.
+Miss Hooper gram making.

 Analysis of the problems of the leader in various types of national club organizations (Girl Scouts, Girl Reserve, Camp-Fire Girls), with discussion of educational values, objectives, and program.